Launching FX trading apps in a new market

 iOS App

-The existing iOS app designs where dated.
+The existing iOS app designs were dated.
 They lacked hierarchy, structure and conformed to an older navigation architecture.

 Based in the London office, the iOS development team wanted to start with a completely new code base.
 As a result of the recent 'Swift Nights' the team felt confident that they could rewrite the app from the ground up.